OsmosysSoftware/dev-standards/ci-setups/php-gitlab.md

 Before setting up the CI pipeline, ensure you have the following prerequisites:

 - A GitLab account with access to your target repository
-- An existing or new repository with the PHP project hosted on Gitlab
+- An existing or new repository with the PHP project hosted on GitLab
 - All required configurations done as per PHP coding standards' [Enforcing tools and config](https://github.com/OsmosysSoftware/dev-standards/blob/main/coding-standards/php.md#enforcing-tools-and-config)

 [Back to top](#table-of-contents)